pinnakkkk/MyWays-TES21-Web-Development-Project/README.md

 **Summary of logic used:**
 1. The logic is relatively simple.
 When a video is played, a function is run that sets a `localStorage variable` value, and when the user clicks next, the value is checked to see if it is equal to true or not.
 This acts as a boolean, and depending on these flags, the user may or may not be able to move on to the next content.
 2. LocalStorage variables was used to store the data so even if browser is closed, variable value is not reset.
-PHP would have been a better alternative however wasn't possible to integrate due to time constraints.
+However A better alternative to local storage would be PHP.

 **DETAILED EXPLAINATION:**
 1. login using username: itspinnakkkk & pswd: Falcon29. (logic here is simple JS checks for both the inputs & comparing it with condition.)
 2. Select any course.
-3. Now on window load a function runs `loadin()` that is checking for any user activity using `document.activeElement === document.getElementById("IFRAME_ID")` happing in IFRAME.
+3. Now on window load a function runs `loadin()` that is checking for any user activity using `document.activeElement === document.getElementById("IFRAME_ID")` happening in IFRAME.
 Once the video is played it will run a  `setTimeout` method with respect to videos length. once the video ends it sets a localStorage variable vaule
 `localStorage.setItem("content_1_flag_video_1", "1");` this  way each content at its finshed state flags a localvariable to value 1 which later is used to check.<br />
 * Alternative `setTimeout method` We could've used `video.onended` event to set localStorage variable, if we were to use video tag.
 4. If the user clicks the NEXT button before the video ends, a popup will appear stating that the user must watch the entire video.